NIST-F2: Evaluated accuracy

+Replicas

 At the request of the Italian standards organization, NIST manufactured many duplicate components for a second version of NIST-F2, known as IT-CsF2 to be operated by the Istituto Nazionale di Ricerca Metrologica (INRiM), NIST's counterpart in Turin, Italy.
 As of February 2016 the IT-CsF2 cesium fountain clock started reporting a u_{B} of 1.7 × 10^{−16} in the BIPM reports of evaluation of primary frequency standards.